|Skip Navigation Links|

 Your account must use either the Administrator user profile or have Console (c) role privileges.

 Note - Make sure that the mouse mode is set to Absolute mode in the Mouse Mode Settings tab.

 Note - When you are using a Windows system for remote console redirection, an additional warning might appear after you click Launch Redirection.
 If the Hostname Mismatch dialog box is displayed, click the Yes button.

-The Remote Control dialog box appears.
+A Remote Control login dialog box might appear.

-Note - You must have Administrator privileges.
+Note - Your user account must have Administrator or Console (c) role privileges.